GistIcon/KIXEYE/README.md

 /public_html/user.php

-It will expect a "signed_request" parameter, and a "score" parameter, in a POST request.
+It will expect "signed_request", "score", and "signature" parameters, in a POST request.
 It returns the result of the request as a JSON string.
 If the returned "error_code" parameter equals 0, then the request was successful.

 You can test the user.php API by using the form on the page found at the URL dustinhendricks.com/kixeye/userTest.php.